The Settings tab has several “pages” of settings:

 - Enable Rigctld: Enables the built-in rigctld server.

-- Port: This is the port that wfview’s built-in rigctld server will listen on
+- Port: This is the port that wfview’s built-in rigctld server will listen on.
+The port most programs expect is 4532.

 - Virtual Serial Port: Select a virtual serial port here through which other programs designed for a serial port can connect.
 See here for more details.